jjunhu/BiteWise/README.md

 ## 🌟 Introduction
-MenuMentor is a machine learning project focused on sentiment analysis of restaurant reviews.
+BiteWise is a machine learning project focused on sentiment analysis of restaurant reviews.
 Utilizing advanced NLP techniques and models like BERT, this project aims to provide insights into customer preferences and trends in the culinary world.

 ## 🚀 Features
 - Sentiment analysis of Yelp reviews. 📊